 Tablet keyboards usually use bluetooth to pair with your device, as most tablets lack a USB needed for RF wireless keyboards that come with a dongle to work.

 When it comes to wacky designs, wooden keyboards inhabit a realm of their own.
 Believe it or not, there are some keyboards made mostly from wood.
-The TrioGato Keyboard and Mouse Combo is a good example.
-It’s handcrafted from bamboo and is actually a fully functional, and get this, even a wireless RF keyboard.
+The TrioGato and TechSmart Keyboards are good examples.
+They are handcrafted from bamboo and are wireless.

 In terms of functionality, a wooden keyboard works like an ordinary keyboard, as the internals still consists of the same circuitry and technology as regular keyboards.